Brayden Narveson

 Brayden Narveson (Note: Pronounced /brædən nɑrvɪsən/ BRAY-dən NAR-və-suhn) (born September 28, 1999) is an American professional football placekicker.
 He played college football for the Iowa State Cyclones, Western Kentucky Hilltoppers, and the NC State Wolfpack.
-He signed with the Titans as an undrafted free agent in 2024, before being picked up and released by the Green Bay Packers.
+He signed with the Tennessee Titans as an undrafted free agent in 2024, before being picked up and released by the Green Bay Packers.

 Early life

 Narveson was born in Scottsdale, Arizona.
 Narveson attended Desert Mountain High School, where he played American football, as a placekicker.

 College career

 Narveson attended Iowa State in 2018 and 2019, Western Kentucky from 2020 to 2022, and NC State in 2023.
 In 2018, for his freshman season, Narveson did not see the field, and then only attempted 4 field goals the next year during his redshirt freshman season.
 Narveson continued kicking for three more seasons during his undergraduate work, and one additional season in graduate school.
 He finished his career making 71 of his 91 field goal attempts (78%), and went 196 of 196 on extra point attempts (100%) which combined for 409 points.